marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 The model used is an Emotion Classifier trained with audio files of the RAVDESS dataset.
 More info here: https://github.com/marcogdepinto/Emotion-Classification-Ravdess

-Try the app here: https://emotion-classification-ravdess.herokuapp.com/index/
+The app is deployed on Heroku, you can try it here: https://emotion-classification-ravdess.herokuapp.com/index/ .
+Please note there is a bug on the DeleteFile function.

 # Why I am doing this?